MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Attend the first coding challenge.
 Do this every day until you've completed all the challenges.
 * For more algorithms curriculum, find online lectures or see this [Coursera course][Coursera].
 * Attend the Negotiations lecture.
+* Read some advice for [interviewing at a company you really want to work at][hackreactor-article].

 [Coursera]: https://www.coursera.org/course/algo
 [offer-negotiation]: ./negotiating/email-negotiations.md